eekostadinov/Refresher/docs/01-Introduction.md

 This chapter discusses some essential concepts related to data and data analysis in R, and should be read prior to the subsequent chapters of the book.

 For ease of replication, all the data used in this chapter is available as an Excel file `data_ch0.xlsx`.

+- You can replicate all analysis in the cloud [here](https://mybinder.org/v2/gh/eekostadinov/Refresher/notebooks).
-To replicate the rest of the chapter in your own R installation, download the file and place it inside a folder on your computer.
-Then set the working directory in R to the folder where you placed the file.
+- Alternatively, to replicate the chapter in your own R installation, download the data file and corrsponding R-script from [here](https://github.com/eekostadinov/Refresher/tree/data-and-rscripts) and extract them inside a folder on your computer.
+Then set the working directory in R to the folder where the files are.
 For me, this is the following folder:

 ```r
 setwd("/home/emil/Desktop/book")